Back to blog

 Security

-VSAT and BGAN networks are standards based and support IP (Internet Protocol) and its variants through a protocol called IPoS (Internet Protocol over Satellite – TIA 1008).
+VSAT and Go-anywhere Pro networks are standards based and support IP (Internet Protocol) and its variants through a protocol called IPoS (Internet Protocol over Satellite – TIA 1008).
 Both also support encryption of all data transmitted between two sites or multiple sites, which make the creation of Virtual Private Networks (VPN) possible.
 This capability enables users to achieve a far greater level of security.

-In summary, there are clear advantages to both BGAN and VSAT technology.
+In summary, there are clear advantages to both Go-anywhere Pro and VSAT technology.
 VSAT is best for permanent installations that need ample bandwidth, for example, delivering broadband to multiple users, at the same time, in off-grid areas.
-BGAN is better suited to single users or small teams with sporadic usage patterns, and mobile use, for example, vehicles on land and at sea.
+Go-anywhere Pro is better suited to single users or small teams with sporadic usage patterns, and mobile use, for example, vehicles on land and at sea.
 However, this article is for the purposes of broad understanding only.
 There are a lot of factors at play, and we advise anyone setting up a remote operation which requires connectivity, to get in touch with our experienced team.

 Want to deliver reliable connectivity to your off-grid operations?

 There are a lot of components to consider when deciding on the best solution for remote, reliable, connectivity.
 With over 20 years experience, our expert team is on hand to help guide you through this process.
-And as a preferred Iridium and Inmarsat partner we can also help you maintain connectivity, while reducing your daily, annual and ongoing costs.
+And as a preferred Iridium and Viasat partner we can also help you maintain connectivity, while reducing your daily, annual and ongoing costs.

 Can We Help?